Ukiah Unified School District

 - When a student requires a loaner Chromebook three times in a quarter, this may result in a referral and a call home.

-- If a loaner is not turned in by the end of the school day, the school site tech specialists will submit a report to the assistant principal’s office and the student has until the following morning to return the loaner, although the student account will be locked from use until it is returned.
-If the loaner is not returned by the end of that day, the student account will remain locked from use until it is returned and this can result in disciplinary action.
+- If a loaner is not turned in by the end of the school day, the school site tech specialists will submit a report to the assistant principal’s office and the student has until the following morning to return the loaner.
+If the loaner is not returned by the end of that day, the student account may be locked from use until it is returned and this can result in disciplinary action.

 Chromebooks under repair

 - Loaner Chromebooks may be issued to students when they leave the school issued Chromebook for repair in the school site tech office.